algking/em/prelude/README.md

 The `path/to/prelude/installation` is usually `~/.emacs.d` (at least on Unix systems).

-Alternatively you can run <kbd>M-x prelude-update</kbd> from Emacs itself.
+#### Restart Prelude

-It's generally a good idea to stop Emacs before you do the update.
+It's generally a good idea to stop Emacs after you do the update.
 The next time Prelude starts it will install any new dependencies (if there are such).

+### Automatic update

+Simply run <kbd>M-x prelude-update</kbd> from Emacs itself and restart Emacs afterwards.

 ## Enabling additional modules

 By default most of the modules that ship with Prelude are not loaded.
+For more information on the functionality provided by these modules visit the [docs](modules/doc/README.md).

 ```lisp
 ;;; Uncomment the modules you'd like to use and restart Prelude afterwards